cloudstrife9999/final-fantasy-v-agility-bug-fixes/README.md

 It is also recommended to use different output paths for the patched files to avoid accidentally overwriting the original files (relevant for the SNES and *Advance* versions).

 Finally, it is also recommended to check that any output path does not already exist (whether it is a file, directory, or symlink) before running the script, to avoid accidentally overwriting important files.

+## Credits
+Credits for the original SNES version fix go to J.L.
+Tseng (instructrtrepe) who first included a description of the bug/fix in his 2004 [Algorithms/Stats FAQ](https://gamefaqs.gamespot.com/snes/588331-final-fantasy-v/faqs/30040).